 Annual NoticesThe New York State Department of Education (NYSED) requires that all school districts provide the following notices to parents and guardians on an annual basis.
 Some of the notices correspond to Board of Education policies, which can be found on BoardDocs.
+The annual notices are also available for download below.

 Access to Student Records